Diderot-Language/examples/README.md

 # Diderot Examples

-These examples demonstrate the various features of the [Diderot language](http://diderot-language.cs.uchicago.edu)
+These examples demonstrate the various features of the [Diderot language](http://diderot-language.cs.uchicago.edu).

-As a Diderot user, these examples are useful starting points for adapting and modifying for your own purposes.
+If you want to use Diderot, adapting and modifying these examples for your own purposes may be easier than writing your own programs entirely from scratch.
 You can help by fixing issues that arise, and contributing new example programs.

-As Diderot is a fairly new language, the best practices for packaging up these examples and their associated files is still evolving.
+Diderot is a fairly new language, so the best practices for packaging up these examples and their associated files is still evolving.
 Patience and/or constructive engagement is appreciated.

 The [diderot-language](https://goo.gl/kXpxhV) Google group is the place to